singaxiong/SignalGraph/README.md

 It supports several common types of neural networks, such as feedforward deep neural networks (DNN), long-short term memory (LSTM) recurrent neural network (RNN), and convolutional neural network (CNN, currently only support temporal convolution which is the 1-dimensional convolution).
 It also supports common signal processing modules, such as extracting of MFCC features, overlap-and-add for speech enhancement, extraction of generalized cross correlation (GCC) from multi-channel waveforms, etc.
 I will try to implement more signal processing and neural network types in the future.

+Things to do:

+1. Add comments to functions

+2. Better design of the achitecture

+3. Examples to building various network types, such as DNN, CNN, and LSTM.